bagdeabhishek/bagdeabhishek.github.io/musings/delegating-tasks-to-smaller-models-without-losing-quality/index.md

 #### Where teams usually go wrong
 - Using a weak model as if it were a full replacement for the strong one.
 - Trusting raw confidence or self-reported certainty.
-- Skipping evals and “just trying it.”
+- Skipping evals and "just trying it."
 - Letting the frontier model reread all intermediate outputs, erasing the savings.
 - Using only LLM-as-judge without executable checks.
 - Training a local model for broad generality instead of narrow leverage.